michelleN/deis/contrib/aws-production/README.md

 ### AWS Production Configuration

-This is a set of opinionated scripts on how to run a good production deployment of Deis on AWS, using Bastion Hosts, isolating deis itself from the internet and many other little goodies.
+This is a set of opinionated scripts on how to run a good production deployment of Deis on AWS, use Bastion Hosts, and isolate deis itself from the internet and many other little goodies.

-There are 2 different set of directories involved with separate scripts
+There are 2 directories (cluster & vpc) involved in the setup process that include independent scripts:

-* `cluster` - Sets up Deis and all of its bells and whistles in a private network setup
+* `cluster/` - Sets up Deis and all of its bells and whistles in a private network setup
-* `vpc` - Sets up a Bastion and NAT hosts so *operators* can interface with the Deis installation from the outside world
+* `vpc/` - Sets up a Bastion and NAT hosts so *operators* can interface with the Deis installation from the outside world

-If you do not want to use your default `aws` cli profile for this setup then set `AWS_CLI_PROFILE` to the appropriate profile
+Note: If you do not want to use your default `aws` cli profile for this setup then set `AWS_CLI_PROFILE` to the appropriate profile

-#### Bastion Cluster
+#### Part I: Setting up the Bastion Cluster

-The Bastion cluster is all about isolating Deis from the internet and creating a VPC that has the appropriate network subnets to accomplish that.
+Using a Bastion cluster, you can proxy requests from the internet to your Deis cluster and create a VPC that has the appropriate network subnets to accomplish that.

 This cluster consists of a Bastion host running Ubuntu 14.04 and a NAT host running Amazon Linux NAT setup.

-The following steps should be done in the `vpc` directory:
+The following steps should be done inside the `vpc` directory:

 Copy `vpc.parameters.json.example` to `vpc.parameters.json` and change any parameters needed. `KeyPair` is essential as it tells CloudFormation what AWS SSH Key to use but can also be used to change the instance sizes